smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/Albert_Electra.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in an image model.
 The definition of each parameter is as follows.

-- "text_col" : Sets the name of the column containing the text to be classified in the table.
+- "text_col" : Sets the name of the column containing the text to be classified.
 (DEFAULT: "text")
-- "label_col" : Sets the name of the column containing the path of the label in the table.
+- "label_col" : Sets the name of the column containing the path of the label.
 (DEFAULT : "label")
-- "batch_size" : The size of the dataset bundle read during one train.
+- "batch_size" : The size of the dataset bundle read during a single train.
 (DEFAULT : 16)
 - "epochs" : Sets how many times the dataset is trained in total.
 (DEFAULT : 3)
 - "learning_rate" : The learning rate of the model.
 (DEFAULT : 0.0001)
 - "overwrite" : Overwrite if a model with the same name exists in the DB.
 If True, the existing model is overwritten with the new model (DEFAULT: False)